Lincoln High School

 Lincoln House System

-Mentorship classes occur twice per week where students build community, receive lessons on social-emotional learning, get support with college/career planning, and receive academic supports.
+Mentorship classes occur three times per week, where students build community, receive lessons on social-emotional learning, get support with college/career planning, and receive academic supports as part of our Wednesday “walk to support” program.

 At Lincoln we encourage ALL students to participate in high school life beyond the classroom through a club, a sport or extra-curricular activities.
 We want students to know that there is a place for them at Lincoln—that they are seen and heard.